Lola Flash: Career

 Flash was part of the Art Positive artist collective.

 Flash's next work was two photography series at Alice Yard in Woodbrook, Port of Spain: Scents of Autumn, The Quartet series.
-During this time Flash also appeared in the Gran Fury collective's "Kissing Doesn't Kill" campaign, posters of which featured images of LGBT people kissing in an effort to destigmatize and educate about AIDS.
-The posters appeared on billboards and on the sides of buses.

 Flash's newer work has focused on issues such as how skin color impacts black identity and gender fluidity.
-She has frequently photographed members of the LGBT community, including a pride exhibit called LEGENDS that portrays members of the New York City LGBT community.
+They have frequently photographed members of the LGBT community, including a series called LEGENDS which portrays iconic members of the New York City LGBT community.

 In a recent project "SALT," Lola Flash focuses on women over the age of seventy who remain active in their field.
-Her subjects, who are portrayed in classical portrait-style photographs, are often unheralded women who range from artists and activists to real estate agents, singers and designers; however, some notable women, like Agnes Gund, were incorporated into the series.
+Their collaborators, who are portrayed in classical portrait-style photographs, are often unheralded women who range from artists and activists to real estate agents, singers and designers; however, some notable women, like Agnes Gund, Ruth Pointer and Betye Saar, were incorporated into the series.

 Flash's photography is featured in the 2009 book Posing Beauty: African American Images from the 1890s to the Present.
+Most recently a book entitled "Believable: Traveling with My Ancestors" their first monograph, was published by the New Press in 2023.